thaiduongngo/cool-asa/README.md

 # ASA AI Chatbot

 ![alt text](ASA.png "ASA")
-A feature-rich chatbot application, similar to Google's Gemini, built with Next.js (App Router), TypeScript, and Tailwind CSS.
-It interacts with the Google Gemini API for multimodal chat capabilities, including text and file (image/PDF) inputs, and features real-time response streaming.
+A feature-rich chatbot application, built with Next.js (App Router), TypeScript, and Tailwind CSS.
+It interacts with the Google Gemini API or local models for multimodal chat capabilities, including text, audio, and file (image/audio/video/PDF) inputs, and features real-time response streaming.
 Chat history is persisted using Redis.

 ## Features